-Note: repmgr standby clone does not start the standby, and after cloning repmgr standby register must be executed to notify repmgr of its presence.
+Note: repmgr standby clone does not start the standby, and after cloning a standby, the command repmgr standby register must be executed to notify repmgr of its existence.

 Note that by default, all configuration files in the source node's data directory will be copied to the cloned node.
 Typically these will be postgresql.conf, postgresql.auto.conf, pg_hba.conf and pg_ident.conf.
 These may require modification before the standby is started.

 In some cases (e.g. on Debian or Ubuntu Linux installations), PostgreSQL's configuration files are located outside of the data directory and will not be copied by default. repmgr can copy these files, either to the same location on the standby server (provided appropriate directory and file permissions are available), or into the standby's data directory.
 This requires passwordless SSH access to the primary server.
 Add the option --copy-external-config-files to the repmgr standby clone command; by default files will be copied to the same path as on the upstream server.
 Note that the user executing repmgr must have write access to those directories.

 To have the configuration files placed in the standby's data directory, specify --copy-external-config-files=pgdata, but note that any include directives in the copied files may need to be updated.

 Tip: For reliable configuration file management we recommend using a configuration management tool such as Ansible, Chef, Puppet or Salt.